India - Business

 1. Identify both parties with complete legal names and addresses.

-4. Set appropriate validity period (typically 2-5 years).
+4. Set an appropriate confidentiality period (typically 2-5 years, longer for trade secrets).

 7. Keep signed copies with both parties.